 The recommendations of the Code are marked in the text by use of the word "shall".
-Companies can deviate from them, but are then obliged to disclose this annually.
-This enables companies to reflect sector and enterprise-specific requirements.
+Companies can deviate from them, but are then obliged to disclose this annually and to justify the deviations (comply or explain).
+This enables companies to reflect sector or enterprise-specific requirements.
+A well justified deviation from a Code recommendation may be in the interest of good corporate governance.
 Thus, the Code contributes to more flexibility and more self-regulation in the German corporate constitution.
-Furthermore, the Code contains suggestions which can be deviated from without disclosure; for this the Code uses terms such as "should" or "can".
+Furthermore, the Code contains suggestions which can be deviated from without disclosure; for this the Code uses the term "should".
 The remaining passages of the Code not marked by these terms contain provisions that enterprises are compelled to observe under applicable law.